-Weather conditions: Overcast with a cool breeze, sea state mainly 3 with a moderate swell 1-2m
+Weather conditions: Mainly sunny with a cool breeze, sea state mainly 2 with a moderate swell 1-2m offshore.

-Many thanks to Captain Peter and his crew for their assistance and for making us extremely welcome.
+Many thanks to Captain Dave Redman and his crew for their assistance and for making us extremely welcome.

 Survey team members

 David Williams Leah Freshwater Neil Best